devosc/docker/README.md

 ```
 ## Rebuild Images
 After changing a `Dockerfile` or the `docker-compose.yml` file for a project, use `docker-up --build` to build the images before starting the containers.
 Use `docker-down --remove-images` to remove all the local project images and add `-a` to stop the shared services.
+## Shared Services
+Shared services, such as Traefik and MailHog, are automatically started using `docker-up -a`.
+The `-a` switch runs `docker-services up` which calls the `services` script that manages which services to start.
+To stop all services, it is easier to stop and remove all containers using `docker-down -a`, because there can be multiple services connected to a shared service.
+If there are no projects running, then it is possible to use `docker-services down`.
+An individual service can be targeted by specifying its name, e.g. `docker-services adminer up` and the image for the service can be built before starting its container using the `--build` switch, e.g. `docker-services adminer up --build`.
+Similarly, the image for a service can be removed when stopping the service, e.g `docker-services adminer down --remove-images`.
+## Local Services
+Other services can be added to the local directory and registered in the `services` script.
+A `local` service will be used instead of a core service, if it exists.
+A service can be defined in a docker compose file matching the name of the service, e.g. `mysql.yml`.
+Alternatively, a service can be a directory, matching the name of the service, containing a `docker-compose.yml` file.
 ## Demo Applications
 WordPress, Symfony, Laravel and Mvc5 demo applications can be installed into the docker `www` directory.
 ```